garyk295/madridapiclab2/index.md

         - Flow: Access Code
         - Authorization URL: https://example.com (this will be replaced later)
         - Token URL: https://example.com (this will be replaced later)
-        - Scope Name: payment_approval
+        - Add a scope using the (+), scope name: payment_approval

      <img src="/madridapiclab2/images/2-4-2.png" width="450">

- 4. Scroll down to the ‘Security’ section of the API and you will see that the client ID and the client Secret are the default security measures added to an API unless configured otherwise.
+ 4. Scroll down to the ‘Security’ section of the API and you will see that the client ID and the client Secret are the default security measures added to each operation of the API unless configured otherwise.
 We therefore have to specifically add the oAuth 2.0 provider we created to the execute payment operation.
 Ensure the ‘Security’ section of your API matches the screen shot below.

       <img src="/madridapiclab2/images/2-4-3.png" width="450">